d0rich/th2-docs/content/getting-started/install-demo/publish-schema/_index.md

   k8s-propagation: sync
 ```

-### Publish git repository
+### Publish the Git repository

-Reinitialize repository to make downloaded branch main.
+Reinitialize the repository to set the downloaded branch as `main`.

 ```shell
 rm -rf .git
 git init
 ```

-Publish your repository on github.
-It can be either **public** or **private**.
+Publish your repository on GitHub as either **public** or **private**.

 ## Result

-As the result you will have next part of the final schema.
+As a result, you will get the following part of the final th2 schema.

 ![](images/Demo-cluster-components-2-final.drawio.png)